sophiegsmoke/polished/README.md

 does it look like the website is real take the goofy stuff out proof read , check content and spelling

+1. Somehow, by Dec.
+13th, you will have to consolidate all of your stylesheets into the styles.css file, add comments and organize the file
+2. Looks like several fonts throughout the website.
+I think you need to settle on 2 of them.
+I guess Mancave could look a bit different if you like